BarneyCampbell/barneycampbell/README.md

 # Hi there 👋
-Computer Science student (awaiting grauation) with an interest in Data Science.
+Computer Science graduate (First).
+Professionally .NET, spiritually haskell.

 ## Working on:
 - A To Do app as the first installment of my productivity suite